‘The Rainfall Threat Is Only Beginning’

 The flooding could leave neighborhoods underwater for days and, as previous hurricanes have done, surface sewage, coffins, and even alligators seeking safety on higher ground.

-There are some early reports of damage or injuries.
+There are some early reports of damage and injuries Saturday.
 Officials in cities near the center of the storm report some buildings have been damaged or destroyed, according to the AP.
 Several people in Rockport, a small coastal town, were treated for injuries after the roof of a senior housing building collapsed, the AP reported.
-Rockport Mayor Charles Wax said on The Weather Channel Saturday there was “widespread devastation.”
-“No loss of life, but but that may be because we haven't been able to reach people yet,” he said.

 Thousands of Texas residents spent Friday fleeing from the path of the storm, with more than a dozen coastal counties under mandatory evacuation orders.
 Texas Governor Greg Abbott declared a state of disaster for 30 counties on Wednesday as Harvey approached, and President Trump signed a disaster declaration, which means Texas can receive federal aid for disaster-relief efforts.
+Patrick Rios, the pro tem mayor of Rockport, gave some grim advice to those who do not evacuate, The Weather Channel reported.
+“We’re suggesting if people are going to stay here, mark their arm with a Sharpie pen with their name and Social Security number,” Rios said.
+“We hate to talk about things like that.
+It’s not something we like to do but it’s the reality, people don’t listen.”

 Harvey is the first major hurricane—the term used to describe Category 3 or higher—to make landfall in the U.S. since Wilma struck Florida in 2005.
 For Texas, Harvey is the first hurricane to hit the state since Ike in 2008, which struck near Galveston as a Category 2 hurricane, killing more than 100 people and causing billions of dollars in damages.
 Natural-disaster efforts have worried that a worse hurricane could inflict devastating loss of life and long-term damage to the Gulf Coast, which is home to one-third of the nation’s crude oil reserves and key oil-refining centers.
 As my colleague David Graham explained this week, Ike just missed Houston, but got close enough to expose deficiencies in the city’s capacity to withstand serious natural disasters.
 As of Saturday morning, Houston was under a flash-flood warning.